 Honors Thesis for Psychology

-PSY 4902V: Honors Project is the capstone experience for honors students pursuing BS or BA degrees in psychology.
+The PSY Honors Thesis is the capstone experience for honors students pursuing BS or BA degrees in psychology.
 The thesis project is typically a year-long project undertaken independently, in consultation with a faculty mentor, during your final year of study.
 The project typically consists of an original research project and report.
 The nature and scope of the project are determined in consultation with the faculty project advisor.
 The honors project consists of scholarly work culminating in a written research report and an oral presentation.
 Occasionally, an honors student completes a comprehensive critical literature review instead.

-- Identify an area of interest through coursework, reading in journals and texts, the Honors Research Practicum course, and discussion with instructors, faculty and/or psychology advisors
+- Identify an area of interest through coursework, reading in journals and texts, the Honors Research Practicum course, and discussion with instructors, faculty, and/or psychology advisors

 - Secure a Department of Psychology faculty or adjunct faculty member to serve as your advisor